 "Mortellaro no longer exists because we also lime in the barn."

-The straw-lime mattress in the cubicles is the logical extension: Not only are the hooves dried at the milking parlor β the cubicles also remain dry and alkaline due to STALLKRAFT bedding.
-Less moisture means less pre-damage to the hoof skin β and thus less surface area for the Treponemes to attack.
+The straw-lime mattress in the cubicles is the logical extension: not only are the hooves dried at the milking parlor, but the cubicles also remain dry and alkaline due to STALLKRAFT bedding.
+Less moisture means less prior damage to the claw skin β and thus fewer points of attack for treponemes.

 "We use STALLKRAFT as a slurry additive directly in the slurry pit.
 Slurry is much more homogeneous and easier to spread.
-We are now also starting to spread it as bedding.
-Almost a step further in the cycle.
-Because decomposition then already begins in the barn, ammonia is bound, and mites and molds no longer have a chance." β F., SchΓΆnau
+We are now also starting to use it as bedding.
+It's like taking a step further in the cycle.
+Because then decomposition already begins in the barn, ammonia is bound, and mites and mold no longer stand a chance." β F., SchΓΆnau

 What STALLKRAFT specifically does β and what it cannot do